-Fellow, Foreign Language and Area Studies Fellowship (Russian), US Department

-    of Education, September 2008 - May 2009.
+- Fellow, Foreign Language and Area Studies Fellowship (Russian), US Department of Education, September 2008 - May 2009.

-    Dr. Schumacher is currently writing a book on British imperialism and the

-    Eastern Question, titled A Question of Empire: Britain, the Ottomans, and the

-    Eastern Question.
-He is also working on a subsequent major project on the

-    movement of Italian political refugees across the Mediterranean Sea after the

-    Napoleonic Wars.
-Further, Dr. Schumacher is gathering contributors for an edited

-    volume on Europeans in service to Muslim rulers during the eighteenth and

-    nineteenth centuries.
-Finally, he has a book chapter on British cartoons about

-    the 1894-1896 Armenian Massacres coming out in 2018, as well as three articles

-    either out for review or in the works: one that looks at how Malta's British

-    authorities tried to control the migration of the rifugiati italiani to and from

-    the island between 1815 and 1848, another concerning the relationship between

-    democratization and state secrecy laws in 19th-century Britain, and another that

-    rethinks nationalism and transnationalism in the 19th-century Mediterranean.
+Dr. Schumacher is currently writing a book on British imperialism and the Eastern Question, titled A Question of Empire: The Eastern Question in British Politics and Society, 1856-1882.
+He is also working on a subsequent major project on the movement of European political refugees across the Mediterranean Sea after the Napoleonic Wars.
+Further, Dr. Schumacher is gathering contributors for an edited volume on Europeans in service to Muslim rulers during the eighteenth and nineteenth centuries.
+Finally, he has a book chapter on British cartoons about the 1894-1896 Armenian Massacres coming out in 2018, as well as three articles either out for review or in the works: one that looks at how Malta's British authorities tried to control the migration of the rifugiati italiani to and from the island between 1815 and 1848, another concerning the relationship between democratization and 19th-century state secrecy laws, and a third that rethinks nationalism and transnationalism in the 19th-century Mediterranean.